 If you don’t think a basic bank account or pre-paid bank account are the right fit for you, here’s a couple of alternatives you could apply for:

 Credit unions that offer current accounts

 While not all of them do, credit unions can provide you with a bank account or loan.
-You will have to pay a monthly fee, usually no more than £5, but these can be a viable alternative if you’re struggling to open a standard current account.
+You’ll have to pay a monthly fee, usually around £5 to £12, but these can be a viable alternative if you’re struggling to open a standard current account.
 With the potential to even secure a small loan, credit unions offer something you wouldn’t have access to with a basic bank account.
-However, credit unions tend to be locally based, so having access to one is pot luck dependant on where you live.
+However, credit unions tend to be locally based, so having access to one depends on where you live.

 Can I open a bank account online with bad credit?

-Many bank accounts are available through online application.
-If you’re struggling with a bad credit score, you may instead be recommended a basic bank account.
-Many providers will allow you to open a basic bank account online, however, some may require you to visit a branch, apply on the phone, or via post.
+Many providers will allow you to open a basic bank account online, although some may require you to visit a branch, or apply by phone or by post.

 Can I get an overdraft with bad credit?

-Each person’s credit situation is different, so the best place to start is by simply talking to someone at your bank.
+Each person’s credit situation is different, so the best place to start is by talking to someone at your bank.
 Discuss your situation and ask what the chances are of you being accepted for an overdraft.
 They may even be able to carry out a soft credit check on you.
-This won’t appear on your record, or impact it in any way, and may give you a greater idea of whether you’ll be accepted or not.
+This won’t appear on your credit record or impact it in any way, and might give you a greater idea of whether you’ll be accepted or not.